lifeBalance/roger-skyline-1/README/static_ip.md

 You simply create a YAML description of the required network interfaces and what each should be configured to do.
 From this description Netplan will generate all the necessary configuration for your chosen renderer tool.

-> Don't forget to `sudo netplan apply` after modifying the file.
+> Don't forget to `sudo netplan try`, to test the configuration, and `sudo netplan apply` after modifying the file.

 With this configuration, we get both **internet connection** and the possibility to connect to our **guest** through a **static IP**.
 The problem was that I couldn't make it work **home**, since my laptop only had a **WiFi** card, and that seemed to be an issue.